US drone strike in Baghdad kills high-ranking militia leader linked to attacks on American troops

 Also on Wednesday, the media office of the Houthi rebels in Yemen reported two airstrikes in Ras Issa area in Salif district in Hodeida province.

-Madhani reported from Washington.
+Madhani and Baldor reported from Washington.
 Associated Press journalist Ali Jabar in Baghdad contributed to this report.

 Credit: AP